RoadieHQ/marketing-site/content/docs/getting-started/user-management/index.md

 At present we do not provide the ability to remove a user.
 However, we can take care of that on your behalf.
 Please speak to a support person and we will do that for you.

 ## Custom Authentication Provider
-We can also configure your tenant to use your own authentication provider as a paid feature.
-Please talk to our sales team if this is what you would prefer.
+Roadie supports Single Sign On via Okta or other providers.
+Please talk to the sales team if you would like to use Single Sign on